nintha/river/README.md

 ```shell
 ffplay -fflags nobuffer -analyzeduration 100000 rtmp://localhost:11935/channel/token
 ```
  `-fflags nobuffer -analyzeduration 100000` could reduce the latency.
-In my computer, the latency is about 1 second.
+On my computer, the latency is about 1 second.

 ### JMuxer
 Playing in the browser with [Jmuxer](https://github.com/samirkumardas/jmuxer).